-As n gets larger this gets closer and closer to $3x^2/2$, which must therefore be the true area under the curve.
+As n gets larger this gets closer and closer to $3x^2/2$ , which must therefore be the true area under the curve.

-Figure 7.1 Approximating the area under y = 3t with rectangles.
+Figure 7.1.1 Approximating the area under y = 3x with rectangles.
+Drag the slider to change the number of rectangles.